Ryael/memoria/README.md

 #### Returning Visitors

-9. As a returning visitor, I want to quickly check if the game has been updated.
-10. As a returning visitor, I want to quickly check if any new difficulties or game modes have been added.
+9. As a returning visitor, I want to quickly check if any new difficulties or game modes have been added.
-11. As a returning visitor, I want to check if any other new featues have been added.
-12. As a returning visitor, I want to see if the UI has evolved.
+10. As a returning visitor, I want to progress through the difficulties to improve my memorisation ability.

 #### Site Owner

-13. As the site owner, I want to clearly showcase the memory game.
+11. As the site owner, I want to clearly showcase the memory game.
-14. As the site owner, I want users to be able to navigate the menus smoothly and easily.
+12. As the site owner, I want users to be able to navigate the menus smoothly and easily.
-15. As the site owner, I want to adhere to a specific vision and provide users with a very engaging game via its design and imagery.
+13. As the site owner, I want to adhere to a specific vision and provide users with a very engaging game via its design and imagery.
-16. As the site owner, I want to provide a clear explanation of the game-rules and the different difficulties.
+14. As the site owner, I want to provide a clear explanation of the game-rules and the different difficulties.
-17. As the site owner, I want to provide the my social media contacts if users need to report a bug.
+15. As the site owner, I want to provide the my social media contacts if users need to report a bug.
-18. As the site owner, I want to provide attribution links to the website where I used images from.
+16. As the site owner, I want to provide attribution links to the website where I used images from.
-19. As the site owner, I want to provide players a fun and beneficial game that can be enjoyed by players of all ages.
+17. As the site owner, I want to provide players a fun and beneficial game that can be enjoyed by players of all ages.

 [Back to Top &uarr;](#memoria)
 <hr>